Vector Space Visualization

 # Calculate similarity to ALL documents scores = [ (doc_id, cosine_similarity(query_emb, emb)) for doc_id, emb in embeddings.items() ]

 # Sort and return top-K return sorted(scores, key=lambda x: x[1], reverse=True)[:top_k]To achieve millisecond query latency, we must willingly abandon mathematical exactness and employ Approximate Nearest Neighbor (ANN) algorithms.
-The Hierarchical Navigable Small World (HNSW) algorithm is currently the undisputed industry standard for balancing extreme retrieval speed and high operational recall within vector topology.
+Hierarchical Navigable Small World (HNSW) graphs are widely used in production vector search because they balance retrieval speed and recall across a range of dataset sizes and hardware profiles.

 Layer 2: •────────────────────────────• (sparse, long jumps) \ /Layer 1: •────•────•────────•────• (medium density) \ \ / / /Layer 0: •─•─•─•─•─•─•─•─•─•─•─•─• (dense, all nodes)